TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/application-server.md

 ## Formatter Options

-{{< new-in-version "3.13.0" >}} Application Server can use Javascript payload formatters to decode uplink and encode downlink messages.
+Application Server can use Javascript payload formatters to decode uplink and encode downlink messages.

 - `as.formatters.max-parameter-length`: Maximum length (in bytes) for user-defined payload formatter scripts.
 A global cap of 16KB is enforced at the API level.
 This does not affect payload formatter scripts loaded from the [Device Repository]({{< ref "/integrations/payload-formatters/device-repo" >}}).